pauleveritt/pycharm_companion/docs/tutorials/react_typescript/jsx_es6/index.rst

         }
     }

+We referenced ``this.handleClick`` but we didn't call it.
+React will call it later, when we actually click.

 Clicking on the heading works well, so let's remove the ``"jsx-no-lambda": false`` rule from ``tslint.conf`` and restart the ``start`` script.